Privacy Policy

 These anonymized, stored data are only evaluated for statistical purposes.

-On this Website we use the PIWIK web analysis system to measure and analyze the visits to our site.
+6.2.
+What systems do we use to collect data On this Website we use the PIWIK web analysis system to measure and analyze the visits to our site.
 We use your IP address in order to collect data on Internet traffic, on your browser, your computer, tablet or smartphone.
 Information on the functioning of the PIWIK Open Source Web Analysis Software is available on www.piwik.org.

 In addition, cookies are set.
 A cookie is a small parcel of information which is stored on your computer when you visit our Website.
 The use of cookies facilitates navigation and offers a high degree of user-friendliness on our Website.
 Cookies also help to identify particularly popular areas of our Website.
 If you return to our Website, the cookie shows that it is a repeat visit.
-The cookie contains no personal data, only the user’s computer can be identified.
+The cookie contains no personal information, only the user’s computer can be identified.
 It cannot be used to identify you on the websites of third parties, including the website of the analysis provider.
 Cookies can additionally be used to store your preferred settings, e.g. language and country settings, so that they will be immediately available on your next visit.

 We do not use the IP addresses or cookies to identify you personally.
 We use the web analysis system in order to raise the efficiency of our Website.